hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_A500.md

 The reference plane in this test is between the tweeter and the midwoofer.

 The A500 has the ability to load many predefined DSP settings which all result in various sound signatures / output capabilities.
 You can find more information on the manufacturer's website.
-The testing *for this review* was done using the default tuning (which I was informed by the manufacturer is the "*The Theoretical - Flat (new)*" setting, as of this writing.
+The testing *for this review* was done using the "*The Theoretical - Flat (new)*" setting.
+Note, however, that this speaker ships with the "Neutral - Stock" setting.

 Additional DSP options were configured and tested.
 They are clearly labeled in the title of each of the SPIN datasets toward the end of this review.

-Note that the default setting is full-range, using DSP to boost the bass which also uses DSP to protect the woofer from mechanical damage should the user try to push the speaker too hard.
+Note that the tested setting is full-range, using DSP to boost the bass which also uses DSP to protect the woofer from mechanical damage should the user try to push the speaker too hard.
 Therefore, it is reasonable and expected that the distortion and the limiting of this speaker would be relatively high / strict.
 There are other DSP options that restrict the bass to more typical corner frequencies and thus result in less distortion / limiting at the cost of low frequency output.
 Tradeoffs.

 Got it?
 Let's go....